Social Work, MSW

 Part-Time Degree Program

-The part-time program may be completed in three years.
+The part-time program may be completed in four years.
 Students granted advanced standing may complete the program in fewer semesters.
 Part-time students are required to register for a minimum of 6 credit hours per semester.
-A student must complete all degree requirements in a maximum of five years.

-Part-time students select classes from the full-time weekday schedule.
-These classes meet once a week for two-three hours.
+Part-time students select classes from the scheduled classes available.
 Employed professionals may participate in this program if they can arrange a flexible work schedule.

 Non-Degree Study